 Collection of Culture

 One of Ex-Teresa’s claims to fame is its Documentation Center, an archive of audiovisual and photographic exhibits containing artwork collected since the museum’s inception.
 And, as the home of the Muestra Internacional de Performance, Ex-Teresa is widely considered a cultural storehouse where the contemporary meets the traditional, a place that highlights the universal language of art among civilizations all over the world.
 And for those tourists who favor archeological histories, the museum itself is adjacent to the grounds of the Templo Mayor, ruins of the ancient Aztec capital city of Tenochtitlon.

-Your one-day visit to Ex-Teresa is made convenient by its proximity to the Orchid House Polanco, Mexico City hotel.
+Your one-day visit to Ex-Teresa is made convenient by its proximity to the Orchid House Polanco, a Boutique hotel in Mexico City.
 This vintage, luxury hotel is only a few minutes’ taxi ride away from the museum, the historic district, city center, and endless shopping opportunities.
 It is a win-win plan for enjoying your stay in the heart of Mexico’s largest metropolitan area!
 Make your travel plans today!